Amecom/S32S/README.md

 More info on [guida BOTO3](https://github.com/boto/boto3).

-## Create a mapping file
+## Create a routing file

-The mapping file is a JSON file that contains a list of map objects.
+The routing JSON file contains a list of map objects.
-A map object describes independent paths and consists of the following properties:
+A map object describes master, slave and S3 paths:

 | Property | Mandatory | Description |
 | --- | --- | --- |